WELCOME, PROSPECTIVE IECC STUDENT!

 On the positive side, if you do spend more time enrolled because of career exploration and major indecision, there is no more economical place to do so than a community college.
 If you are undecided, it would be advisable to take a course such as freshman seminar online which features a section devoted to careers.
 Utilize the services provided at the college you are attending and put career exploration at the top of your priority list!

 Entrance exams assist in appropriate course placement.
 If you took an ACT or SAT in high school and you are a recent graduate, the college may use those scores.
-If it has been some time since you attended high school, you should probably retest.
+If it has been some time since you attended high school and your test scores are older than 3 years, you will need to retest.
 IECC offers a computerized entrance exam called ACCUPLACER.
 It tests basic math, reading, and English comprehension.
 Recent high school graduates who did not take the ACT or who would like to retest to improve their scores are welcome to take the ACCUPLACER test.

 Testing will provide you with the knowledge of your basic skill level and allow IECC to assist you in a subject area, if warranted.
 Once you have taken the ACCUPLACER test, the scores will be used by your advisor during registration to place you in the proper courses.
 We want to prepare you for success and avoid placing you in a class without the proper skills to complete it.